phpearth/docs/README.md

 just found a typo, don't hesitate to open an issue or send a pull request.
 The [CONTRIBUTING.md][contributing] file contains more information about contributing.

-This work is [licensed][license] under a Creative Commons Attribution 4.0 International License.
-Code examples are published under the MIT license.
+This work is [licensed][license] under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+Code snippets in examples are published under the CC0 1.0 Universal (CC0 1.0).

 Big thanks to all the [authors and contributors](https://github.com/wwphp-fb/php-resources/graphs/contributors).